Linda Coffin

 Sara earned a B.A. in Spanish from Trinity College, Connecticut with a minor in Latin American Studies.
 She earned an M.A. in Hispanic literature from Indiana University.
 She attended Middlebury College’s Spanish Language Summer Institute.
 She has taught Spanish for over twenty years to all levels from pre-school to grade 12, including eight years at The University of Chicago Laboratory Schools in Chicago, IL.
 She is deeply rooted in the practices and philosophy of progressive education.

 Sara lives in Edina with her two children.
 She enjoys musical theater, golf, cycling, travel, international studies, spiritual studies and embracing nature in every way possible.
-Sara spends much of her time away from FSMN watching her son compete in baseball and basketball and her daughter compete in swimming.
 Sara has sung soprano in various productions and choirs throughout her life.

 “Friends School of Minnesota is a unique place where a child’s creativity, curiosity and growth all have a place to sing out, be heard and seen every day.
 It is a place where a teacher’s passion and innovation breathe deeply into the work done in the classroom and in the outdoor experiential learning settings that FSMN creates with such commitment and intentionality.
 I am proud to be a part of a Quaker, progressive learning community where children are held at the center in all that we do.”